-Yes, Egypt is a party to the New York Convention in addition to the Convention of 1974 on the settlement of investment disputes between the Arab states and the nationals of other states.
+Yes, Egypt is a party to the New York Convention in addition to the Convention of 1965 on the settlement of investment disputes States and the nationals of other States.

 15.3 Are any types of disputes not arbitrable under local law?